-- 1.1 The Struc-Dash P External Wall Insulation System comprises phenolic (PF) insulation boards, mechanically fixed with supplementary adhesive, with a reinforcing glass fibre mesh embedded in the basecoat, and a render finish.
-The system can be designed to achieve either a 30- or 60-year durability (see Figure 1 and section 16). - 1.2 The insulation boards are fixed to the external surface of the wall using mechanical fixings and supplementary adhesive (ensuring a minimum of 40% coverage of adhesive is achieved).
-The system is mechanically fixed through the reinforcement mesh to the external surface of the substrate wall, before reinforcing mesh patches are applied over the fixing heads and fully embedded (alternatively, a second layer of mesh is applied).
-Further basecoat is used, to maintain an approximate 6 mm thickness when measured from the top of the fixing heads.
-When the basecoat has dried, the render finish is applied.
-The durability can be extended to 60 years by using different types of fixings (section 1.3) and following the requirements of sections 4.14, 13.2 and 16 of this Certificate. - 1.3 The system comprises:
+- 1.1 The Struc-Acryl P External Wall Insulation System comprises phenolic (PF) insulation boards which are mechanically fixed with supplementary adhesive, with a reinforcing glass fibre mesh embedded in the basecoat, and a render finish.
+The system can be designed to achieve either a 30- or 60-year durability (see Figure 1 and section 16). - 1.2 The insulation boards are fixed to the external surface of the wall using mechanical fixings and supplementary adhesive (ensuring a minimum 40% coverage of adhesive is achieved).
+The system is mechanically fixed through the reinforcement mesh while the basecoat is wet to the external surface of substrate wall, before reinforcing mesh patches are applied over the fixing heads and fully embedded, or alternatively a second layer of mesh applied.
+Further basecoat is applied to maintain an approximate 6 mm thickness when measured from the top of the fixing heads.
+When the basecoat has dried, the render finish is applied. - 1.3 The system comprises: